Succession planning: preparing for future success

 There are two key sources of talent: internal and external.

-One area that companies sometimes overlook is the need to define what a high-potential employee looks like and how to identify these people within the business.
+One area that is often overlooked is defining what a high-potential employee looks like and agreeing on how to identify these individuals within the business.

-It’s important that the process for identifying potential successors is clearly defined but it’s also essential that it is fair and provides equal opportunities for all employees.
-Recent cases have highlighted the importance of having a robust and legal process for identifying future talent and ensuring that this is not discriminatory.
+The process for identifying potential successors must be clearly defined, but it’s also crucial that it's fair and provides equal opportunities for all employees.
+Recent cases have highlighted the importance of having a robust and legally sound process for identifying future talent, ensuring that this process is not discriminatory.

 And while the case highlighted above focuses on age discrimination for an older employee, it’s equally important that younger employees are not excluded from key roles.
-In particular, there is a concern that digital skills are lacking at senior levels within many businesses.
+Particularly as there is a concern that digital skills are lacking at senior levels within many businesses.
 Data from Forbes shows that:

 12% of executives strongly agree that their leaders have the right mindset to lead